HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 NOTE: For proper installation, holes A and B should be used.

-If Holes A and B are not in a stud, find a stud somewhere in a D, C and draw a circle to line up with the stud.
+If Holes A and B are not in a stud, find a stud somewhere in the area and draw a circle to line up with the stud.
 It is important to have at least one wood screw mounted firmly in a stud to support the weight of the microwave.
 Set the mounting plate aside.

 2 | INSTALLATION TYPES (Choose A, B or C)